Steklov isospectrality of conformal metrics: Introduction

 The multiset

-defines the so-called Steklov spectrum of the Riemannian manifold $(M,g)$. \\In this context, we are interested in probably the most famous question in spectral geometry, namely \say{Can you hear the shape of a drum ?}, originally formulated by Kac in \cite{Kac}.
+defines the so-called Steklov spectrum of the Riemannian manifold $(M,g)$. \\In this context, following the celebrated paper \say{Can you hear the shape of a drum ?} (cf. \cite{Kac}), one may also ask whether the Steklov spectrum determine its underlying Riemannian structure.
 In other words, does the Steklov spectrum determine the metric up to a natural gauge invariance ?
 This problem is called the Steklov inverse problem, we refer once again to the surveys \cite{GiPo} and \cite{ColGiGordSher}. \\It is well known that the answer is generally negative; in fact, there are many non-isometric Steklov isospectral (with the same Steklov spectrum) manifolds; the constructions are mainly adaptations of two general methods originally introduced to construct Laplace isospectral manifolds : Sunada's technique and the torus action technique.
 We refer to \cite{GordWebb} and references therein for details.
 In this paper, we will study isospectral sets of conformal metrics, that is, metrics of the form $h=cg$ where $c:M\rightarrow \mathbb{R}$ is a smooth positive function in $M$.
 In that case, the Steklov spectral inverse problem boils down to showing that the map

 is injective on the space of metrics conformal to $g$ on $M$.
-Of course the problem is difficult since this map is highly non-linear and it is also possible to find many counterexamples, in particular by adapting Sunada's method cited above, and more specifically \cite[Theorem 1]{BrPeYa}.
+Of course the problem is difficult since this map is highly non-linear and it is also possible to find many counterexamples, particularly when considering warped product manifolds (cf. \cite{Gend} and references therein).
+Let us point out that the adaptation of Sunada's method cited above (and more precisely of \cite[Theorem 1]{BrPeYa}) to produce counterexamples is unclear in dimension greater than $2$.
 The aim of this paper is to establish 'positive' results, i.e. to exhibit a certain class of metrics for which it is possible to recover the geometry from the Steklov spectrum.
 The natural approach is to look for \textit{spectral invariants}, i.e geometric quantities that can be determined by the spectrum.
-These are usually provided by considering functions constructed from eigenvalues ; the first example is given by the well-known Weyl's asymptotic on the spectral counting function, which shows that the volume of the boundary can be recovered from the Steklov spectrum. (see \textbf{Proposition \ref{Prop II.1}})
+These are usually provided by considering functions constructed from eigenvalues ; the first example is given by the well-known Weyl's asymptotic on the spectral counting function, which shows that the volume of the boundary can be recovered from the Steklov spectrum (see \textbf{Proposition \ref{Prop II.1}}).